Eligibility

 Residency

-Applicants must be residents of the state of California at the time of application submission.
+Applicants must be reside in the state of California at the time of application submission (legal permanent residency is not required).

 * CYAS Alumni are not restricted to California residency, and may apply regardless of where they reside.